-IEEP is supporting the European Commission in implementing the EU Pollinators Initiative, a framework launched in June 2018 to address the decline of pollinators across the EU.
+IEEP was involved in supporting the European Commission in implementing the EU Pollinators Initiative, a framework launched in June 2018 to address the decline of pollinators across the EU.

 The initiative’s overall priorities are to improve knowledge of pollinator decline, including its causes and consequences, tackle the causes of the decline and raise awareness, engaging society-at-large and promoting collaboration.

-IEEP has also produced descriptions of what each EU Member State is doing for wild pollinators.
-These fiches show some of the many actions that are taking place across the EU.
+IEEP has produced descriptions of what each EU Member State is doing for wild pollinators as of 2019.
+These fiches showcase some of the many actions that are taking place across the EU.
 Download a description here.

-- providing guidance for managing authorities, agronomists, advisors and farmers on how to increase the effectiveness of measures for pollinators, and make the best use of the support measures available under both Pillars of the CAP
+IEEP has created guidance for managing authorities, agronomists, advisors and farmers on how to increase the effectiveness of measures for pollinators, and make the best use of the support measures available under both Pillars of the CAP.

-- providing guidance to citizens on how to engage in the conservation of pollinators
+IEEP has created guidance to citizens on how to engage in the conservation of pollinators.

-- reporting on best practices to integrate pollinator conservation into national action plans under Directive 2009/128/EC on sustainable use of pesticides
+IEEP reported on the integration of pollinator conservation into the Common Agricultural Policy (see also: Annexes) and on best practices to integrate pollinator conservation into national action plans under Directive 2009/128/EC on sustainable use of pesticides.

 IEEP organised a conference with the European Commission and the Committee of the Regions on “Halting the loss of pollinators: The role of the EU agricultural and regional development policies” on 21 February 2020.
 You can find the conference presentations, posters and webstream here.